hicommonwealth/edgeware-documentation/docs/quickstart/create-an-account.md

 # Create an Account

-An adress is the public part of a Edgeware account.
-The private part is the key used to access this adress.
+An address is the public part of a Edgeware account.
+The private part is the key used to access this address.
 The public and private part together make up a Edgeware account.
-Basic to make transactions and various operation and interacting with Edgeware chain, you need to have created Account.
+To interact with Edgeware chain create such as creating basic transactions and various operation, you need to have created Account.

 There are several ways to generate a Edgeware account: